 After an exciting day, you’ll be driven back to your hotel, and the evening is yours to enjoy as you please.

-Today, you will have plenty of time to discover the vibrant Vietnamese capital at your own pace.
-You can set the tempo – perhaps you’re tempted by one of our optional tours, or maybe you’d prefer to explore the city independently.
+Today, you’ll have plenty of time to explore Vietnam’s vibrant capital city – at your own pace.
+You might like to join one of our optional tours, or perhaps you’d rather set off and discover the city independently.

-For lunch, why not hunt down some of Hanoi’s famous street food?
-Try a steaming bowl of pho, savour the aroma of grilled bun cha, or grab a crispy banh mi to take with you on the go.
+For lunch, head out in search of Hanoi’s famous street food.
+Try a steaming bowl of pho, enjoy the aroma of grilled bun cha, or grab a crispy banh mi to eat on the go.

-As dusk settles in, Hanoi truly comes alive.
-The streets glow with the fires of street food stalls, while the aromas of grilled meats, fresh coriander, and spicy broth fill the narrow alleyways.
-You can choose to wander through the Old Quarter, letting yourself be swept up by the lively atmosphere, or relax at a rooftop bar and enjoy stunning views of the city’s vibrant nightlife.
+When night falls, Hanoi truly comes alive.
+The streets glow with the flames of street kitchens, and the air fills with the aromas of grilled meat, fresh coriander, and fragrant broth wafting through the narrow lanes.
+Take a leisurely stroll through the Old Quarter and soak up the atmosphere, or settle at a rooftop bar to enjoy a view of the city’s vibrant nightlife.

 Ha Long Bay is one of Vietnam’s most distinctive natural attractions.
 Here, hundreds of lush limestone pillars rise dramatically from the emerald sea, which changes hue throughout the year, from deep blue to jade green.
 The largest island, Cat Ba, is home to several villages, while smaller islets harbour tiny fishing communities.
 For travellers, Ha Long Bay is first and foremost a breathtaking world-class landscape, but for the Vietnamese, it also holds countless legends of dragons and adventure.
 The bay covers an area of around 1,500 km² and has been listed as a UNESCO world heritage site since 1994.